Historic Kansas City Star building poised to drive AI innovation

 -

-An exhibit honoring the Star’s journalistic legacy to maintain a cultural connection to the building’s history.
+An exhibit honoring the Kansas City Star’s journalistic legacy, preserving the cultural history of the building

-The AI data center alone is projected to have over 100 megawatts of computing power, enough electricity to power tens of thousands of homes.
-The total investment in the project is estimated at $1 billion.
+The AI data center alone is expected to exceed 100 megawatts of computing power, an energy load equivalent to powering tens of thousands of homes.
+Total project investment is estimated at $1 billion.

 From Printing Presses to AI Supercomputers